 - I started off by sanding my piece after I removed the hardware.

-- I made my chalk paint with Valspar Flat “Sooty Lashes” with my recipe here.
+- I made my chalk paint with Valspar Flat “Sooty Lashes” with my diy chalk paint recipe.

 - I began painting with a brush and then would wipe off paint with a wet paper towel in the places where I wanted the paint to be thinner on my piece.
 I also wiped over the areas that were more prominent with designs and such to make them stand out more on my piece.
 When I was wiping paint off, I was careful to wipe lightly to keep it from not looking streaky in the end.